Festival of the Unexceptional: History

 In 2017 the event took place in the grounds of Stowe School in Buckinghamshire.
 A new feature was the selection of five cars from the car park that were invited to join the cars on the concours.
 The Best in Show award went to a 1983 Datsun Sunny 1.5 GL, with second place taken by a 1972 Daf 33 and the People's Choice awarded to a 1972 Austin Allegro SS.

 The 2018 event was again held at Stowe School.
 Fifty cars took part in the main concours; Best in Show was a 1977 Chrysler Alpine, one of only thirteen Alpines left on UK roads, which had been fully restored by an enthusiast of the marque who had spent over 1,000 hours working on the car and had sourced the seat fabric from the last roll of original material from France.
 Second place went to a 1981 Datsun Bluebird GL saloon and the People's Choice award was won by a 1982 Fiat Strada 65CL.
 Over 2,000 people attended the event.

 In 2019 the event moved to the Claydon Estate in Buckinghamshire.
 Best in Show was won by a 1977 Morris Marina 1.3 Deluxe Estate, which the owner had rescued from being scrapped when the garage that housed it was scheduled for demolition.
 In second place was a 1978 Vauxhall Chevette E and the People's Choice award was won by a 1982 Peugeot 305 SR Estate.
 A new concours class introduced this year was the Anniversary Class, for vehicle models that were celebrating significant anniversaries, such as fifty years since introduction.

 The 2020 event was cancelled due to the COVID-19 pandemic.

-The 2021 event took place at Grimsthorpe Castle in Lincolnshire.
+Since the 2021 show, the event took place at Grimsthorpe Castle in Lincolnshire.
 A 1989 Proton Saloon, 'Black Knight' special edition took the Concours de l'ordinare prize.
 The car, which had covered only 13,000 miles from new, is the last remaining example of 201 made.

-The 2022 event returned to Grimsthorpe Castle and the winner was a three-door 1994 Vauxhall Astra Merit 1.4.

-The 2023 event returned to Grimsthorpe Castle and the winner for this year was a 1991 Daihatsu Applause.
+In 2022 the winner was a three-door 1994 Vauxhall Astra Merit 1.4 and 2023 the winner was a 1991 Daihatsu Applause.
 For the first time a special Chairman’s award was given to an immaculate 1997 Suzuki Baleno Saloon which was restored by a team of school friends.

 The 2024 event was the 10th anniversary event and took place on the 27th July, at Grimsthorpe Castle for the fourth time.
 The winner was a 1982 Toyota Hilux.

-The 2025 event was hosted at Grimsthorpe Castle and the winner was a 1992 Skoda Favorit Forum.
+For 2025 the winner was a 1992 Skoda Favorit Forum.

+The 2026 event took place on 25 July and was reported as being the largest yet with 2,500 cars reported to have attended.
+A 2001 Volkswagen Polo E was awarded first place, a 1992 Toyota Previa in second place with a 2001 Ford Focus in third.